AxeWP/wp-graphql-gravity-forms/README.md

 For `formFields`, pass in `first: 300`, where `300` is the maximum number of fields you want to query for.

 Inside of `formFields`, you must include query fragments indicating what data you'd like back for each field, as shown below.
-You'll want to make sure that you have a fragments inside of `node { ... }` and inside of `fieldValue { ... }` for every type of field that your form has.
+You'll want to make sure that you have a fragment for every type of field that your form has.

 #### Example Query